Protecting Private Information

 Investigating Complaints and Preventing Breaches

-The Privacy Commissioner, under the OAIC investigates complaints against agencies or organisations where an individual alleges a breach of the Privacy Act.
+The Australian Privacy Commissioner and the Information Commissioner are one and the same person.
+Under the OAIC, the Commissioner investigates complaints against agencies or organisations where an individual alleges a breach of the Privacy Act.
 There is also a power to investigate without a complaint being lodged, where a breach of the Privacy Act is suspected, for example where the media has highlighted a problem.
 Prevention of breaches is carried out by conducting audits, and monitoring government data-matching, as well as by issuing guidance material, such as the Privacy Principles, to keep standards up to the Privacy Act requirements.

 Tax File Numbers

 Tax File Numbers (TFNs) are unique numbers issued by the Australian Taxation Office to identify individuals, companies and others who lodge income tax returns with the office.
 Individuals who do not quote their TFN to employers and financial institutions have tax deducted from their income or interest payments at the highest marginal rate.
 Quotation of TFNs is also a condition of receipt of most Commonwealth government assistance payments.

 The Privacy Commissioner has issued TFN Guidelines under section 17 of the Privacy Act.
 The guidelines are legally binding and aim to restrict the use of TFN information.
 Unauthorised use or disclosure of TFNs is also an offence under the Taxation Administration Act 1953 (Cth).
 The TFN rules are also partly contained in the Income Tax Assessment Act 1936.

 The Data-Matching Program (Assistance and Tax) Act 1990 provides for and regulates the matching of records between the Australian Taxation Office and the assistance agencies using the tax file number in part of the process.